What is Amyotrophic Lateral Sclerosis?

 Where is ALS most seen in the world?

-In the western Pacific, there are three places where ALS is unusually common: Guam, West New Guinea, and the Kii Peninsula in Japan.
+In the western Pacific, there are three places where ALS is ubiquitous: Guam, West New Guinea, and the Kii Peninsula in Japan.
 The first time scientists noticed a lot of ALS cases in one area was among the native people of Guam.

-In Guam, ALS often happens along with parkinsonism (which is like Parkinson’s disease but not exactly the same) and Alzheimer’s disease.
-Because of this combination, the condition there is called “amyotrophic lateral sclerosis-parkinsonism dementia complex” or ALS-PDC for short.
-This name highlights that people with the condition often have symptoms of ALS, Parkinson’s disease, and dementia (serious memory loss and confusion) all at the same time.
+In Guam, ALS often happens along with Parkinsonism (which is like Parkinson’s disease but not precisely the same) and Alzheimer’s disease.
+Because of this combination, the condition there is called “amyotrophic lateral sclerosis-parkinsonism dementia complex”, or ALS-PDC for short.
+This name highlights that people with the condition often have amyotrophic lateral sclerosis symptoms, Parkinson’s disease, and dementia (profound memory loss and confusion) all at the same time.

 Why does ALS happen?
 What’s the cause of ALS?